1979 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Obverse of the 1979 Susan B Anthony Dollar

-Features a right-facing portrait of Susan B. Anthony in a high-necked blouse or shirtwaist, with her hair pulled back into a bun.
-The design was created by the Mint’s Chief Engraver, Frank Gasparro, who regarded it as the most important design of his career and based it on six surviving images of Anthony, ultimately depicting her at around 50 years of age.
+Features a right-facing portrait of Susan B. Anthony in a high-necked blouse, with her hair pulled back into a bun.
+The design was created by the Mint’s Chief Engraver, Frank Gasparro, who regarded it as the most important design of his career.
+He based the portrait on six surviving images of Anthony, ultimately depicting her at around 50 years of age — older and more stern than his original sketches, at the insistence of the Commission of Fine Arts.

-The rim consists of smooth but angular line segments that frame an 11-sided polygon (hendecagon), rather than traditional denticles.
+The rim consists of smooth but angular line segments that frame an 11-sided polygon (called a hendecagon), rather than the traditional tooth-like denticles found on most coins.
 A small mint mark (P, D, or S) appears just above Anthony’s right shoulder, indicating the coin’s place of origin.
 The designer’s initials “FG” can be found just below Anthony’s left shoulder.

 The Reverse of the 1979 Susan B Anthony Dollar

-Features the Apollo 11 mission insignia, depicting an eagle landing on the Moon with an olive branch in its talons, representing a combination of historical reverence and space-age achievement.
+Features the Apollo 11 mission insignia, depicting an eagle landing on the Moon with an olive branch in its talons — an adaptation of the Eisenhower dollar’s reverse design, scaled down to fit the smaller coin.
 In the background, planet Earth is visible from the lunar surface.

 Other Features of the 1979 Susan B Anthony Dollar

-The 1979 Susan B Anthony Dollar maintains standard specifications with a diameter of 26.5 millimeters and a weight of 8.1 grams.
-The coin’s composition consists of outer layers of 75% Copper and 25% Nickel over a pure Copper center.
+The 1979 Susan B Anthony Dollar has a diameter of 26.5 millimeters and a weight of 8.1 grams.
+The coin’s composition consists of outer layers of 75% Copper and 25% Nickel over a pure Copper center, giving it a net composition of approximately 91.67% copper and 8.33% nickel — and no silver at all.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)